Enjoying our puzzle hints?

 Actually belongs to: CONCEALING COVER

-while a layer can be something that is taken or used, in this context it refers to a covering
+while a layer can be something that is taken or used without giving back, it is more accurately a type of covering

 Seems like it belongs to: CONCEALING COVER